 TOUGH TIMES DID NOT KILL ME!

 These are tough times and there is no end in sight.
-Let me assure you, I have been where I wish no human should go; but the tough times did not kill me.
+Let me assure you, I have been where I wish no human should go; yet, the tough times did not kill me.
 I did turn to religion.
 I repented.
 I blamed myself.
-I wondered why God was angry with me.
+I wondered why God was angry with me?
 My health was ruined and so was my bright future.
 Into my life came people with a message of hope.
-It was dim, but enough not to kill myself.
-I got a hold of hope and hope does not disappoint (Ro.5:5).
+It was dim; yet, it was not enough to convince me to kill myself.
+I got a hold of hope and hope does not disappoint (Romans 5:5).

 My parents lived into the nineties on sauerkraut.
 They did not swallow all the chemicals we do.
 They believed that what God had made was healthy and not what man concocts.
 My blood pressure count went up, 200/100 and my physician prescribed some new pills and with it came a lengthy warning of what could happen.
 Imagine how that impacted my already worried mind?
 When I became a bit dizzy, I perceived that the angel of death was parking his chariot outside our door.
 Of course, I knew better.
-My time is unknown to me; nevertheless, I still have a mission to my readers and that is, “God does not abandon us, even if we do at times” (Mt.28:20).
-It is not God that puts us through the mill but his enemy (Job.1:9: Lk.13:16).
+My time is unknown to me; nevertheless, I still have a mission to my readers and that is, “God does not abandon us, even if we abandon Him, at times” (Matthew 28:20).
+It is not God that puts us through the mill, but Satan his enemy (Job 1:9: Luke 13:16).

 We do not worship a God that cannot communicate with us in our human suffering.
-He did not send His Son to us in an angelic or ghostly form but in a real human being.
+God did not send His Son to us in an angelic or ghostly form, but in a “Real Human Being.”
 Jesus went through much worse than we do.
 This is how one witness described our Savior.
 “For, we do not have a high priest who is unable to sympathize with our weakness, but we have one who was tempted in every way, just as we are – yet was without sin.
-Let us approach the throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need” (Heb.4:15-16).
-“Because he himself suffered when he was tempted, he is able to help those who are being tempted” (Heb.2:18).
+Let us approach the throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need” (Hebrews 4:15-16).
+“Because he himself suffered when he was tempted, he is able to help those who are being tempted” (Hebrews 2:18).

 Briefly four things give me hope.
 Jesus knows exactly what we are enduring because He too went through the process that demises all of us.
 The word “tempted” also stands for testing or suffering, but not for dying.
 Toughness cannot kill us, unless we commit suicide.
 The reference to “without sin” means that Jesus did not yield to the forces that kill.
-He resisted the devil and so can we (Ja.4:7).
-And He stands by ready to assist us in our battle of staying alive.
-We are not orphans because He promised to be with us (Jn.14:18).
-Nothing can separate us from our Lord and Savior (Ro.8:35).
+He resisted the devil and so can we (James 4:7).
+And God stands by ready to assist us in our battle of staying alive.
+We are not orphans because He promised to be with us (John 14:18).
+Nothing can separate us from our Lord and Savior (Romans 8:35).

-Tough times cannot kill us because He who is in us is greater than the one that is doing everything to hurt us (I Jn.4:4).
+Tough times cannot kill us because He who is in us is greater than the one that is doing everything to hurt us (I John 4:4).